-The La La Land director is coming back to Venice on 29 August for the world premiere of his Neil Armstrong biopic starring Ryan Gosling and Claire Foy.
+Damien Chazelle is back to the Venice Film Festival for the world premiere of First Man, a Neil Armstrong biopic starring Ryan Gosling and Claire Foy.

 It’s that time of the year again: the Venice Film Festival is about to start, but we are not quite there yet.
 The films haven’t been announced, the schedule hasn’t been posted and the inaugural press conference – in which everything will be revealed by Artistic Director Alberto Barbera and La Biennale chairman Paolo Baratta – won’t happen till next Wednesday.
 More news are being released by the day, but we are still in the dark as to which films will make the cut: to put it in Frank-N-Furter’s words, we are “shivering with antici…..pation”.

 Against all odds, a major piece of information has been made available today, when Variety revealed the name of the film that will open the festival.
 Which really is important news, as many opening films from the festival’s previous editions turned out to become Best Picture Oscar winners – like Iñárritu‘s Birdman (2014) or McCarthy’s Spotlight (2015) – while others received multiple awards and worldwide recognition – like Arnofsky’s Black Swan (2010), Cuarón’s Gravity (2013), Clooney’s The Ides of March (2011) and even La La Land by Chazelle himself, in 2016.